anushagarlapati/coursera-getting-and-cleaning-data-project/README.md

 # coursera-getting-and-cleaning-data-project
 course project for Coursera "Getting and Cleaning Data"

-This repository is the submission for Nathan C. Walk, MD.

 The purpose of the project is to demonstrate one's ability to collect, work with, and clean a data set.
 Data is prepared in the form of "tidy data" for analysis later.
 Tidy data is defined